iptables-persistent is an ‘init.d’ script (aimed at Debian) to make iptables rules persistent over reboots.

 Feedback and merge requests welcomed !

-Based on Debian’s iptables-persistent package that loads iptables rules using rules specified at
+This is a fork based on Debian’s iptables-persistent package that loads iptables rules using rules specified at

-This one is modified to properly handle fail2ban’s rules reloading when starting/stopping/reloading iptables’s rules via iptables-persistent (fail2ban inserts its own rules at the beginning of iptables current ruleset when (re)started).
+This fork is modified to properly handle fail2ban’s rules reloading when starting/stopping/reloading iptables’s rules via iptables-persistent (fail2ban inserts its own rules at the beginning of iptables current ruleset when (re)started).
 If fail2ban is not installed, iptables-persistent will ignore any action related to file2ban.

 For IPv6 enabled servers, ip6tables rules management is properly handled too, by activating the corresponding parameter in the configuration file (see below).